 No online quote or application tool

-John Hancock insurance products and programs are generally available in all states, but some features, like the 30-year term and Aspire with Vitality, may not be offered in some areas.
-Coverage options, rates, and features vary by state due to local insurance regulations.
-Contact a licensed agent to confirm availability in your location.
+John Hancock insurance products and programs are available in all states, though some features like the 30-year term and Aspire with Vitality products aren't offered in every state.
+Coverage options, rates and features vary due to local regulations.
+Contact a licensed agent to confirm what's available in your location.

 - AM Best rating: A+